Updated: Oct 8

 Make sure you are findable, to maximise the chances of opportunities coming to you.
 Register with trusted recruiters and headhunters.
 Set automations to receive notification when relevant roles are posted.
-Re-activate your network (it is bigger than you think!).
+Re-activate your network on LinkedIn (it is bigger than you think!).
 Identify the people you need to speak with to get ahead.
 Get involved in the conversation.
 Help others where you can.
 Don’t be afraid to ask for help when you need it.
 Approach.
 Follow-up.
 Follow-up again.
 Don’t stop.

 You can help yourself to a host of Free Resources right here, including a CV Writing guide, as well as Personal Profile and Cover Letter templates.